-If your pregnancy is 7 weeks or less, counting from the first day of your last normal menstrual period, you may wish to consider a medical or medication abortion.
-Medication abortion is done using a combination of medications, together called Mifegymiso.
+If your pregnancy is between 6 and 9 weeks (63 days), counting from the first day of your last normal menstrual period, you may choose either a medication abortion or an aspiration abortion.
+Please read about both types of procedures before booking your appointment.

-Day 1: You will take the first medication, mifepristone, in the clinic.
-Mifepristone will destabilize the lining of your uterus and end the pregnancy.
+Mifepristone: You will take the first medication, mifepristone, in the clinic.
+Mifepristone will destabilize the lining of your uterus to end the pregnancy.
 Once you take this medication these effects are not reversible.

 Medication Abortion vs Aspiration Abortion

+Please consider carefully which type of procedure best suits you.
 Although there is bleeding and cramping with both aspiration and medication abortions, bleeding and cramping will be more intense and of greater duration with a medication abortion.
-Please consider carefully which type of procedure best suits you.
-Our staff will be happy to assist you and answer your questions and concerns before you make your appointment.
-However, if you book for a medical abortion and change your mind and decide you would prefer an aspiration abortion when you get to the clinic, you will have to rebook an appointment on another day.
+Our staff will be happy to answer any questions you may have before you make your decision.
+However, if you book for one type of appointment and change your mind on the day of the appointment, you will have to rebook an appointment on another day.
 Please read the Comparison of Early Abortion Options.